tgsmith61591/slack-reaper/README.md

 # slack-reaper

-A script to be run on cron with a bot to clean up slack channels
+A script to be run on cron for a bot that cleans up slack channels